Physical Therapy School Requirements: Admission Process Guide

 3. Clinical Experience

 Clinical experience is an important parameter for physical therapy education.
-DPT programs incorporate supervised clinical rotations, providing students hands-on experience in different healthcare settings.
+DPT programs incorporate supervised clinical rotations, providing students with hands-on experience in different healthcare settings.

 These rotations allow students to apply their classroom knowledge, develop clinical skills, and gain exposure to diverse patient populations.